sbabic/swupdate/doc/source/swupdate.rst

   They are commonly not exported and not installed, but they are linked by SWUpdate to reuse the same functions for upgrading MTD and UBI volumes.
-- openssl: required with the Webserver
+- openssl / wolfssl / mbedtls (optional) for cryptographic operations
+- p11-kit & wolfssl (optional) for PKCS#11 support
 - Lua: liblua and the development headers.
-- libz, libcrypto are always linked.
+- libz is always linked.
-- libconfig: it is used by the default parser.
+- libconfig (optional) for the default parser
 - libarchive (optional) for archive handler
 - librsync (optional) for support to apply rdiff patches
 - libjson (optional) for JSON parser and hawkBit